 What Are Medical Treatments for Benzodiazepine Addiction?

-In addition, since about 50 percent of benzo withdrawal symptoms stem from sleep deprivation, sleep medications may be considered to help combat sleeplessness.
-And diazepam (Valium) may be used to help manage some of the more troubling benzo withdrawal symptoms.
+Since many benzo withdrawal symptoms stem from sleep deprivation, clinicians may recommend sleep medication to help combat insomnia.
+They might also prescribe diazepam (Valium) to help manage some of the more troubling benzo withdrawal symptoms.

 What Are Holistic Treatments for Benzodiazepine Use?